-OFFICIAL HOLIDAYS: The 2018 bank holiday calendar shows the next official holiday in the United Kingdom.
-Check how many bank holidays we observe in England, Wales, Scotland and Northern Ireland.
+PUBLIC HOLIDAYS: The UK bank holidays 2018 calendar shows the next official holiday.
+Check how many bank holidays we observe nationwide throughout the United Kingdom.

 CAREER BREAKS: None of the UK employment laws deal 'specifically' with taking a career break.
-It would be an agreement set up between an employer and their employee.
-But, laws do protect employees on returning to their same job (or a similar one).
+As a rule, it is an agreement set up between an employer and their employee.

 EMERGENCY LEAVE: All employees can take time off for emergency leave from work.
 Check out how much time you can take off to care for family and dependants.